Kanga-Who/home-assistant/Supervised Install on Debian.md

 Once you can see the login screen, the setup has been completed and you can set up an account name and password.
 If you are new to Home Assistant you can now configure any smart devices that Home Assistant has automatically discovered on your network.
 If you have an existing Home Assistant install and you have a snapshot or YAML files you wish to restore, refer to the document *Backing up and Restoring your configuration.*

-That’s it, you have now installed Home Assistant Supervised on your Debian machine and have SSH access to your machine to keep it up to date.
-It is recommended that you log into your machine using Putty at least once a month and use the following command to download security patches and keep the OS up to date.
+That’s it, you have now installed Home Assistant Supervised on your Debian machine.
+It is recommended that you log into your machine at least once a month and use the following command to download security patches and keep the OS up to date.
 ```
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove –y
 ```